makrai/notes/liu1908-summarization.md

   * Bert models collectively outperform all previously proposed extractive and abstractive systems, only falling
   * BertSumExt performs best which is not entirely surprising;
-    CNN/DailyMail summaries are somewhat extractive and even abstractive models are prone to copying sentences from the source document when trained on this dataset (See+ 2017)
+    CNN/DailyMail summaries are somewhat extractive and
+    even abstractive models are prone to copying sentences when trained on this dataset (See+ 2017)
-  * larger versions of Bert lead to performance improvements and that
+  * larger versions of Bert lead to performance improvements and
     * interval embeddings bring only slight gains
 * Table 3 presents results on the NYT dataset
   * we use limited-length ROUGE Recall